 FA Magazine – Financial Advisor Magazine used discretionary and nondiscretionary assets under management as reported on Form ADV to compile their RIA rankings.
 Cassaday & Company did not pay a fee in exchange for inclusion on this list.
 More information can be found at http://www.fa-mag.com/research/ria-survey.

-The Financial Times – The Financial Times Top 400 Financial Advisors is an independent listing produced by the Financial Times (March, 2015).
-The FT 400 is based on data gathered from firms and verified by broker-dealer home offices, regulatory disclosures, and the FT’s research. an independent listing produced by the Financial Times.
-The FT 300 is based on data gathered from RIA firms, regulatory disclosures, and the FT’s research.
-The listings reflect performance in six primary areas, including assets under management, asset growth, compliance record, experience, credentials and accessibility as identified by the FT.
-Neither the brokerages nor the advisors pay a fee to The Financial Times in exchange for inclusion in these listings.
+Financial Times – The Financial Times 400 Top Financial Advisors is an independent listing produced annually by the Financial Times (March 2018).
+The FT 400 is based on data gathered from advisors, broker-dealer home offices, regulatory disclosures, and the FT’s research.
+The listing reflects each advisor’s status in six primary areas: assets under management (AUM), asset growth, compliance record, experience, credentials and online accessibility.
+This award does not evaluate the quality of services provided to clients and is not indicative of this advisor’s future performance.
+Neither the brokerages nor the advisors pay a fee to the Financial Times in exchange for inclusion in the FT 400.

 Forbes – The Forbes ranking of America’s Top Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative and quantitative data, rating thousands of wealth advisors with a minimum of seven years of experience and weighing factors like revenue trends, assets under management, compliance records, industry experience and best practices learned through telephone and in-person interviews.
 Portfolio performance is not a criteria due to varying client objectives and lack of audited data.
 Neither Forbes or SHOOK receive a fee in exchange for rankings.
 For more information, please go to http://www.forbes.com/sites/rjshook/2016/08/03/shook-research-methodology-forbes-top-wealth-advisors/#1d882c664485.